Risks and Safety

 - When you initiate unstaking, your glowSOL enters a 7-day illiquid period.
 During this time, it cannot be withdrawn or used in other strategies.
 You will still be able to manage your position (including borrow and repay actions) while unstaking is in progress — but the unstaking glowSOL itself remains locked until the 7-day queue completes. ****

-- Monitor the unstaking queue directly within the “Manage Recipe” section of the Leveraged glowSOL Recipe.
+- Monitor the unstaking queue directly within the “Manage Vault” section of the Leveraged glowSOL Vault.
 It shows exactly when each unstaking request will complete and when your SOL will become available for withdrawal.

 - Consider initiating unstaking when SOL borrow APR is relatively low or stable, as this reduces the chance of your Health Level declining if interest costs temporarily exceed your leveraged restaking yield during the 7-day queue period.
 This risk is uncommon — SOL borrow rates tend to revert quickly, and prolonged high-rate periods have historically been rare.